nabtity97/DL-periodic_sync/README.rst

 What I have done in this project?
 ###############################################
-I have added the advertiser name to the prj.conf CONFIG_PER_ADV_NAME="DL-Hesham"
+I have added the advertiser name to the "prj.conf" CONFIG_PER_ADV_NAME="DL-Hesham"